borti4938/n64adv_pcb/README.md

 In order to have a better return path for the digital video lines defined, you may insulate GND from the MultiOut.
 This step is only recommended if you have a noisy picture.
-It comes with the drawback that a) you have a lot of more effort during installation and b) having a longer return path for the analog audio output as well as for S-Video and Composte Video as GND is later routed over the modding board.
+It comes with the drawback that a) you have a lot of more effort during installation and b) having a longer return path for the analog audio output as well as for S-Video and Composite Video as GND is later routed over the modding board.

-- desolder the MultiOut connector
+- de-solder the MultiOut connector
 - drill out the GND pads
-- insulare the drilles (e.g. with varnish (flex cable or wire install) or small shrink tubes (only wire installation))
+- insulate the drills (e.g. with varnish (flex cable or wire install) or small shrink tubes (only wire installation))
-- solder MoultiOut back into place
+- solder MultiOut back into place

 ![](./doc/img/MultiOut_GND_insulation.jpg)